dosco/sanfran/README.md

 # SanFran: Serverless Functions for Kubernetes

-Run your Javascript functions on Kubernetes in a high performance service.
-The functions will only use resources when handling requests.
-Designed to minimize cold-start latency using instance pools and container recycling.
-Ability to scale horizontally for high QPS functions.
+Run your Javascript functions on Kubernetes in a high performance serverless engine.
+Functions will only use resources when handling requests.
+Designed to minimize cold-start latency and scale horizontally for high traffic functions.

-- JavaScript functions (with npm modules)
+- Runs any JavaScript function (with npm modules)
-- Fast function spin up under 30ms ()
+- Very fast function spin up under 30ms
 - Minimize cold-start latency with pooling + recycling
 - Per function horizontal scaling
+- Create, update, delete functions instantly
 - Easy to deploy on Kubernetes

 ## The SanFran Technology Stack